Use gadgets in Windows 10 / 8.1 / 8

 - The gadgets look very tiny, especially on screens with high resolutions.
 Can they be made bigger?

 Windows 8.1 (and Windows 7 with Internet Explorer 11 installed) introduced a bug that prevented gadgets from scaling properly according to the DPI-setting.
 In version 13 I was finally able to find a workaround that fixes this.
 You just need to upgrade to solve this.
 You can even configure a custom scaling by using the registry files found in "C:\Program Files (x86)\Windows Sidebar\8GadgetPack".

 - What are the requirements?

-This is supported on all versions of Windows 8 / 8.1 / 10, except Windows RT.
+This works on Windows 7 / 8 / 8.1 / 10.
 Administrative rights are required to install.

 - Does it work on Windows 7?

 Yes!
 Version 12 and higher can be installed even on Windows 7.
 Windows 7 already does have gadgets by default, but this program gives you an easy way to install many high-quality gadgets.
 It can also bring the gadgets back in case they were disabled or uninstalled.
 In case you don't like 8GadgetPack you can uninstall it and still use the gadgets provided by Windows 7.

 - Why is there a sidebar?
 Windows 7 didn't have one.